Information on Prescription Drug Abuse

 Ages 12 and older

-More disturbing facts:
+More disturbing facts from LockYourMeds.org:

 - More teens have been offered prescription drugs than other illegal ones, except marijuana.